Election commission

 An election commission is a body charged with overseeing the implementation of electioneering process of any country.
 The formal names of election commissions vary from jurisdiction to jurisdiction, and may be styled an electoral commission, a central or state election commission, or an election board, an electoral council or an electoral court.
 Election commissions can be independent, mixed, judicial or executive.
 They may also be responsible for electoral boundary delimitation.
 In federations there may be a separate body for each subnational government.
 An election commission has a duty to ensure elections are conducted in an orderly manner.

 Electoral models

 Independent model

-In the independent model the election commission is independent of the executive and manages its own budget.
-Countries with an independent election commission include Australia, Bangladesh, Canada, India, Jordan, Nigeria, Pakistan, Poland, Romania, South Africa, South Korea, Sri Lanka, Thailand and the United Kingdom.
-In some of these countries the independence of the election commission is constitutionally guaranteed, e.g. section 190 of the Constitution of South Africa.
+In the independent model, the election commission is independent of the executive and manages its own budget.
+Countries with an independent election commission include Australia, Bangladesh, Canada, India, Jordan, Nigeria, Pakistan, Poland, Romania, South Africa, South Korea, Sri Lanka, Thailand, and the United Kingdom.
+In some of these countries, the independence of the election commission is constitutionally guaranteed, for example, section 190 of the Constitution of South Africa.

 Branch model

-In the branch model the election commission is often called an electoral branch, and is usually a constitutionally-recognized separate branch of government, with its members appointed by either the executive or the legislative branch.
-Countries with an electoral branch include Bolivia, Costa Rica, Panama, Nicaragua and Venezuela.
+In the branch model, the election commission is often called an electoral branch, and is usually a constitutionally recognized separate branch of government, with its members appointed by either the executive or the legislative branch.
+Countries with an electoral branch include Bolivia, Costa Rica, Panama, Nicaragua, and Venezuela.